WikiGaze/Wikipedia-readers-gaze/README.md

 # Wikipedia-Analysis-through-Eye-Gaze
-We develop a standalone platform-independent tool to automatically extract text from Wikipedia based on a reader's eye movement.
+WikiGaze is a standalone platform-independent tool to automatically extract text from Wikipedia based on a reader's eye movement.

 # Languages Used
 Python